Skip to main content

 • Possess relevant transferable skills

-In addition to assessing their suitability, interviews can be used to explain to the candidate more about your company’s culture and values, helping them to decide if they align with their own.
+In addition to assessing their suitability, interviews can be used to explain to the candidate more about your company’s culture and values.

 By discussing the working environment and role expectations throughout the interview process, and giving candidates a chance to ask questions, you can also establish trust and enhance your employer branding.